-58. Thus far can the busic mind of Man, carry him to a Brutality below the level of Beasts; when he quits his reason, which places him almost equal to Angels, nor can it be otherwise in a Creature, whose thoughts are more then the Sands, and wider then the Ocean, where fancy and passion must needs run him into strange courses, if reason, which is the only Star and Compass, be not that he Steers by; the imagination is always restless and suggests variety of thoughts, and the will, reason being laid aside, is ready for every [74] extravagant project; And in this State, he that goes farthest out of the way, is thought fittest to lead, and is sure of most followers; And when Fashion hath once Established, what Folly or Craft began, Custom makes it Sacred, and 'twill be thought impudence or madness, to contradict or question it.
-He that will impartially survey the World, will find so much of the Religion, Government and Manners of the Nations of the World, brought in, and continued by these means, that he will have but little Reverence for the Practices, which are in Fashion amongst Men, and will have reason to think, that the Woods and Forests, where the irrational untaught Inhabitants keep right by following nature, are fitter to give us Rules, then Cities and Palaces, where those that call themselves civil and rational, go out of their way, by the Authority of Example.
+58. Thus far can the busie mind of Man carry him to the Brutality below the level of Beasts, when he quits his reason, which places him almost equal to Angels; nor can it be othewise in a Creature, whose thoughts are more than the Sands, and wider than the Ocean, where fancy and passion must needs run him into strange courses, if reason, which is his only Star and compass, be not that he steers by; the imagination is always restless and suggests variety of thoughts, and the will, reason being laid aside, is ready for every extravagant project; And in this State, he that goes farthest out of the way, is thought fittest to lead, and is sure of most followers; And when Fashion hath once Established, what Folly or craft began, Custom makes it Sacred, and 'twill be thought impudence or madness, to contradict or question it.
+He that will impartially survey the World, will find so much of the Religious Governments and Manners of the Nations of the World, brought in and continued by these means, that he will have but little Reverence for the Practices which are įД in use amongst Men, and will have Reason to think, that the Woods and Forests, where the irrational untaught Inhabitants keep right by following Nature, are fitter to give us Rules, than Cities and Palaces, where those that call themselves Civil and Rational, go out of their way, by the Authority of Example.

-59. Be it then as Sr. Rob. says, that Anciently, it was usual for Men, to sell and castrate their Children, O. 155.
-Let it be, that they expose them, add to it, if you please, for this is still greater Power, that they begat them for their Tables to fat and eat them, if this proves a right to do so, we may by the same Argument, justifie Adultery, Incest and Sodomy, for there are examples [75] of these too, both Ancient and Modern; Sins, which I suppose, have their Principal Aggravation from this, that they cross the main intention of nature, which willeth the increase of Mankind, and the continuation of the Species in the highest perfection and the distinction of Families, with the security of the Marriage Bed, as necessary thereunto.
+59. Be it then as Sir Robert says, that Anciently, it was usual for Men to sell and Castrate their Children, O. 155.
+Let it be, that they exposed them, add to it, if you please, for this is still greater Power, that they begat them for their Tables to sat and eat them, if this proves a right to do so, we may, by the same Argument, justifie Adultery, Incest and Sodomy, for there are examples of these too, both Ancient and Modern; Sins, which I suppose, have their Principal Aggravation from this, that they cross the main intention of Nature, which willeth the increase of Mankind, and the continuation of the Species in the highest perfection and the distinction of Families, with the Security of the Marriage Bed, as necessary thereunto.